 This option comes with one major limitation: any rental income your properties earn must be deposited back into your 401(k).
 You must also tap into your 401(k) to cover all rental expenses and repairs.

 This plan also allows you to finance property purchases via a non-recourse loan or mortgage, which treats only the home and not the plan as collateral.
 Solo 401(k) participants can borrow up to $50,000 or 50% of their account value.

 A 1031 exchange allows you to postpone taxes on gains from the sale of an investment property by reinvesting the equity from that property into a new property.

 To set up a 1031 exchange, you’ll have to identify a replacement property within 45 days of the sale of your original property.
 This replacement house will have to be of equal or greater value than the original, and you’ll have to close on the purchase within 180 days.

-The properties can’t be for personal use, which disqualifies primary residences, second homes, and vacation pads.
+The properties can’t be for personal use like a second home or primary residence.
 Here’s an extensive field guide to 1031 exchanges from the National Association of Realtors.
 And here’s a list of tax deductions for rental property owners.

-If the landlord life sounds like the life for you, you can learn how get started with SuperMoney’s Ultimate Guide to Real Estate Investment.
+If enjoying steady cash flow sounds like a life you’re looking forward to then you can learn how to get started with SuperMoney’s Ultimate Guide to Real Estate Investment.

 Tiffany Hsu no longer writes for SuperMoney.
 In addition to her work at SuperMoney, Tiffany covered breaking news for New York Times and economic news for The Los Angeles Times.
 She is a UC Berkeley graduate and earned an M.B.A. from Columbia University.